Hes-Siemelink/instacli/instacli-spec/language/Instacli Markdown Documents.spec.md

 When you want to use the shell directive for display purposes only, you can use the `ignore` option.
 This will prevent the command from being executed.

-Using the shell directive this way, tools like GitHub will show it as a command shell command, but it will not be executed by Instacli.
+This way, tools like GitHub will show it as a shell command, but it will not be executed by Instacli.

 #### Markdown format